next-exp/sw-docs/docs/source/trude.rst

    * - ``integral_start``
      - ``int``
-     - Bin where the integrals start.
+     - Bin where the first integral of the set of ``number_integrals`` starts.
+The other integrals are performed using ``integrals_period`` assuming the same distance between the peaks.

    * - ``integral_width``
      - ``int``